 The importance of taking breaks during a Disney Vacation

 I get it.
 You’ve been looking forward to this vacation for a long time.
 And you have most likely spent a small fortune to bring your family to Disney.
-You want to make the most of your time and think that means you need to be in the parks, fighting the crowds from sun up to sun down, is the way to get your monies worth.
+You want to make the most of your time.
+And you think that means you need to be in the parks, fighting the crowds, from sunup to sundown, is the way to get your monies worth.
 While you’re not wrong, you’re also not completely right.

-There is one thing that will ruin any Disney vacation faster than anything, is exhaustion.
+There is one thing that will ruin any Disney vacation faster than anything.
+And that is exhaustion.
 Whether it’s the kids or the parents, Disney exhaustion is a real thing!
 Overstimulation, early mornings, long lines and high temps are enough to make anyone cranky.
 It’s very easy to go from “the happiest place on earth”, to the most miserable.
 And that’s why taking breaks is so important.

 Reason 1: You’re going to walk… A LOT

-The first, very necessary reason to take a mid-day break is that you’re going to need it.
+The first, very necessary reason to take breaks, is that you’re going to need it.

 During our trips to Walt Disney World, come the third day our feet are feeling it!
 There isn’t always somewhere to sit in the parks so being able to kick your feet up in your room is totally needed.
 This is again, another reason why we always head back to the resort for a mid-day break and plan for a break day during our trips.
 Having a day when we’re not walking 13 miles and taking it easy definitely allows us to be able to keep going the next few days in the parks.